nikolayg/nikgrozev-website/_posts/blog/2017-10-01-async-await.md

 }
 ```

-The underlying computational process is depicted below:
+The underlying computational process of the `f` function is depicted below.
+Since `f` is `async`, it will also run in parallel with its caller:

 <figure>
   <img src="/images/blog/async-await/AsyncAwaitExample.png" alt="AsyncAwaitExample." >